Jeffrey Hunter: Career lull

 Fox lent him out, along with Debra Paget, to Allied Artists to play the abolitionist Owen Brown in Seven Angry Men (1955), with Raymond Massey in the lead.

-Hunter then played an Indian chief in the Western, White Feather (1955), essentially supporting Robert Wagner.
+Hunter then played an Indian chief in the Western White Feather (1955), essentially supporting Robert Wagner.
 It was a moderate hit at the box office.
 Hunter said after it, "I had no immediate pictures scheduled ...
 Nothing seemed to be coming up.
 I wasn't thinking of leaving my studio — it's important having a major studio behind you.
 It was just that I was restless, and nothing seemed to be happening."

 With a friend, Bill Hayes, he set up a production company, Hunter Enterprises.
 They produced a documentary, The Living Swamp.
 Hunter also began appearing regularly on television, having particular success in an episode of Climax! he made with Margaret O'Brien.
 Back at Fox, he supported Anthony Quinn in Seven Cities of Gold (1955).

 He was lent to United Artists along with fellow Fox contract players Wagner and Joanne Woodward for A Kiss Before Dying (1956).
 Wagner had the best role —as a killer—while Hunter had the more conventional leading-man part.
 (The movie was shelved for a year before being released.)
+Filmink wrote "Hunter's specialty by this time might best be described as 'sensible principled character who acts as a counterpoint to a neurotic lead'."
 A loan-out to co-star with John Wayne in the title roles of the now-classic Western The Searchers (1956) began the first of three pictures he made with director John Ford, followed by The Last Hurrah (1958) and Sergeant Rutledge (1960).